waelkarman/bunch-linux-manifests/README.md

 > kas build kas/bunch-linux.yml<br/>

 It could take a while depending on the machine that are you using for compiling. <br/>

-### Using Repo-Tool (deprecated)
-*Google* *repo* *tool* is needed to collect the sources and start the build process.
-To setup the environment and start building the system should be sourced the *setup-environment* shell script that could be found in the source folder.
-To build from sources you can init the repo to the *manifest* and synchronize the sources easily.
-Repo tool will download the sources and configure the environment for you.<br/>
-> repo init -u https://\<TOKEN\>@github.com/waelkarman/bunch-linux-manifests.git -m v6.3.0.xml -b master<br/>
-> repo sync<br/>

-Once the environment is properly set you should source to the *setup-environment* script and then launch the compilation of the distro using *bitbake* yocto tool.
-> source setup-environment<br/>
-> bitbake bunch-linux<br/>

-### Deploy
-The compiled image will be located into the build folder at the following path:
-> /build/tmp/deploy/images/raspberrypi4-64

-Getting the image it should be flashed through linux dd, bmaptool command or using third party software like *BalenaEtcher*, *Raspberry* *Imager*.

-> bunzip2 -c bunch-linux-bunch-raspberrypi4-64.wic.bz2 | sudo dd of=/dev/sda bs=1M  status=progress && sync

-> bmaptool copy \<IMAGE\>.wic.gz /dev/sda && sync